ceramicnetwork/docs-docusaurus/docs/dids/guides/add-chain-support.md

 type AuthMethod = (opts: AuthMethodOpts) => Promise<Cacao>
 ```

-Typicaly you will write a function or class that returns a configured AuthMethod and provides any specific helper functions that help a developer use your blockchain with an AuthMethod.
+Typically you will write a function or class that returns a configured AuthMethod and provides any specific helper functions that help a developer use your blockchain with an AuthMethod.

 Verifiers are used by Ceramic nodes to verify signed commits by a DID:PKH and CACAO.
 Nodes must register the verifiers needed for the blockchains and accounts they want to support.
 Right now most are included by default, once implemented.
 Verifers have the following interface.